loader image

 CDCCDC C. auris Surface Disinfection

-CDC recommends EPA-approved products specifically for C. auris contamination.
+CDC recommends EPA-registered products specifically for C. auris contamination.
 Open reference

 EPAEPA List P